 Last Updated on May 5, 2019Let’s use twitter and mastodon for our examples.Twitter is centralised, while Mastodon is not.
 This means that it’s possible for Twitter to disappear at any time – the CEO could (theoretically) shut it down and delete anything at a moment’s notice.
 The company behind twitter… Read More »Lynne Teaches Tech: What does “decentralised” mean?

 Last Updated on May 5, 2019Donkey Kong 64 was about to be released when the developers discovered that there was a memory leak that caused the game to crash after a few minutes.
 There was no time to fix it, so what they did instead was require the game to… Read More »Lynne Teaches Tech: The DK64 Memory Leak

-Lynne Teaches Tech: what is “free software”? why do people say software isn’t free, even though you can download it for free from the app store?
+Lynne Teaches Tech: What is “free software”?
+Why do people say software isn’t free, even though you can download it for free from the app store?